 As a participant in this research, you are free to withdraw at any time, for any reason, and without penalty of any sort.
 To withdraw, contact Sarah Simmons at 306-964-1203.
 You will also be allowed the opportunity to withdraw your identifying data should you so choose, but you must notify us in writing within one month of leaving the study.
 As the study progresses, data will be aggregated, anonymized, analyzed, and reported in ways that will make it impossible to totally withdraw your data.
-If you choose to withdraw, you will receive partial payment as described in the Payment for Participation section of this form.
 You are free to choose not to answer any questions or respond to any tests that you choose without penalty.
-If you choose to end your participation in the study earlier than originally planned, we will need to schedule a time to remove the data collection system from the vehicle.
-You will not receive any final payment due until we have removed the instrumentation from the vehicle.